dremio/gandiva/README.md

   Gandiva doesn't support decimals yet.
 Supporting operations on decimal data types would be great to have.

+* Language bindings

+  Gandiva has bindings for Java.
+It would be great to have bindings for more languages like Python.

 ### Performance

 To validate the techniques, we did a performance test with Dremio software using two alternative techniques of code